-There were also a few listings on Booking.com (Make sure to search for “Marsa Alam City”) – As of September 2020 the two best rated were Ambassador House (9.2 on 26 reviews) with a choice of two of four bedroom self catering accommodation with own washing machine, satellite TV etc. Located just a few minutes from a natural lagoon on the southern edge of town.
+As of September, there were also a few listings on Booking.com (Make sure to search for “Marsa Alam City”) – As of September 2020 the two best rated were Ambassador House (9.2 on 26 reviews) with a choice of two of four bedroom self catering accommodation with own washing machine, satellite TV etc. Located just a few minutes from a natural lagoon on the southern edge of town.
 Also The Lighthouse (9.7 but on just 3 reviews) with one or two bedroom apartments, again offering satellite TV, washing machine, kitchen, bathroom etc.

 If you are staying in accommodation without a washing machine, you can find a cheap laundry in a narrow walkway just off the souk where you can get a small bag of clothes laundered and ironed for around 50 LE.
 There are also two internet cafes on the main street that are currently charging just a few Egyptian pounds an hour and a bargain compared with the rates which some of the nearby hotels charge.

 BY BUS – The GoBus Company usually runs two buses a day in the afternoon every day of the week at 2.30 pm and 4.30 pm from Marsa Alam’s town centre (usually opposite the mosque) to Cairo for around 275 LE one way (as of early September 2020), returning from Cairo (Tahrir) late in the evening – around 11.45 pm or in the early hours of the morning – 1.05 am.